 During winter, the Garden of Morning Calm comes to life with illuminating colors lighting up the plants and walkways.

-How to get to Garden of Morning Calm from Seoul
+How To Get to Garden of Morning Calm from Seoul Using Public Transport

 The Garden of Morning Calm is the closest metro stop from Seoul, so it’s best to choose this as your first destination on your Nami Island itinerary.

 If you’re using the Seoul Metro, take the Gyeongchun Line and hop off at Cheongpyeong Station.
 From here, take the Gapyeong City Tour Bus to the Garden of Morning Calm.

 - Garden of Morning Calm entrance fee: 9 500 KRW ($8)